Are you on the lookout for the best day trips from Athens? Love the city but keen to explore beyond its perimeters? We’ve got your back!

 Beginning from the suburb of Glyfada, the Coast of Apollo stretches 48km to Cape Sounion.
 As always, the further out of town you go, the better the beaches become.
 The same goes for Athens.
 The Apollo Coast is where the beaches start going from acceptable to excellent.

 Along the Aegean Apollo Coast, you won’t just find beaches.
 There are bars, clubs, and restaurants to keep you fed and watered.
-Visit the pristine beaches of Glyfada, Voula, Kavouri, and popular Vouliagmeni.
+Visit the pristine beaches of Glyfada, Voula, Kavouri, and the popular Vouliagmeni.
 Spend the day sunbathing and swimming in the crystal clear Aegean water, but remember your sun cream!

-Explore Archaeological Site of Mycenae
+Explore the Archaeological Site of Mycenae

 It was from here that King Agamemnon launched his war against Troy, and is home to the Tomb of Agamemnon.
 Another notable feature is the spectacular Lion’s Gate.
 The UNESCO World Heritage Site is one of the best day trips from Athens for history buffs.